-This completes the series of posts based on my recent Ellis Faas order--at least for now.
+This completes the series based on my recent Ellis Faas order.
 I saved the best for last.
 Today's post is about Ellis Faas Milky Lips L201 ($35), shown in the center photo below.
-(I posted about Creamy Lips L101 a few weeks ago.)
+(See also Creamy Lips L101 and Glazed Lips L301.)

 |Image from Ellis Faas|